This is such an exciting time, and your new addition to the family will be super excited too!

 If you already have pet insurance, not having to pay to see the vet each time, will help keep your insurance claims lower, and potentially keep your premiums lower too.

-We know that those little kitten nails can be very sharp!
+We know that those little puppy nails can be very sharp!